cs480x-21c/03-Experiment/README.md

 # Technical Achievements

   - We utilized d3, html/javascript, R, and Excel to complete this assignment
-  - We eliminated data outliers in our final dataset
+  - We eliminated evident data outliers in our final dataset
   - We converted -3 log error values to 0
+  - We set up the data generation for the stacked bar and pie charts in a manner to prevent heavily skewed sizes (very large to start leaving very small portions at the end).
+See descriptions above under each chart type for specifics.

 # Design Achievements

-  - Our experiment resembles the example given
+  - The experiment webpage contains a status counter to let the experiment participants know how far they are through the experiment
   - The final results graph produced in R has the chart types ordered by the value of errors
+  - We implemented functionality for the experiment participants to use the enter key to move between trials instead of having to click the "next" button.
+  - We shuffled the experiment order so users were being exposed to a semi-random order of the three types of charts throughout the experiment.

 Resources used: